-During the year ended June 30, 2013, the Foundation paid the Authority \$130,075 for economic development commitments and other expenses.
+During the year ended June 30, 2014, there were no significant transactions between the Authority and Foundation.
 The Foundation has no remaining commitments with the Authority to provide financial incentives.

 Complete financial statements for the Foundation may be obtained from the North Carolina Global TransPark, P.O.
 Box 1476, Kinston, NC 28503-1476, or by calling (252) 522-4929.